Skip to main content

 November 29, 2024 at 12:26 pm

-Overview of Transportation volumes in Finland
+1. Overview of transportation volumes in Finland

-Maritime Transportation: Finnish Maritime Code
+2. Maritime transport – Finnish Maritime Code

-Road Transport Regulations: Road Transport Agreements Act
+3. Road transport regulations – Road Transport Agreements Act

 Air transport in Finland is governed by a series of international conventions, forming a robust legal foundation:

-Railway transport is governed by distinct legal frameworks for domestic and international carriage:
+Rail transport is governed by distinct legal frameworks for domestic and international carriage:

 • Montreal Convention: Applies only to the air segment of a multimodal journey.